Luke-Larsen/PIVXPoker/pivxPoker/README.md

       proxy_set_header Connection "upgrade";
 ```

-I recommend the latest version of node
+I recommend the latest version of node v20.x at the time of writing

+The only vulnerabilities left do not effect anything for the time being and will be fixed later

 # Running it
 ## development